GlacialDrift/live-regex-replace/README.md

 nested hyperlinks as the text field remains unchanged.
 Therefore, it is recommended that look-behinds and look-aheads are used to prevent cascading replacement.
 Similarly, it is recommended that start and end tokens are clearly identified.

-Currently, the plugin only actively searches the line actively being edited.
+Currently, the plugin only searches the line actively being edited.
 Therefore, to update existing text with a hyperlink, simply click on the line containing the text and update the line.

 ## Settings

 More information about regular expressions is available online.
 The plugin uses the `replace` function to replace pattern-matched text.
 Therefore, `replace` -compatible fields are required.
 My go-to cheat sheet is the [Quick-Start: Regex Cheat Sheet](https://www.rexegg.com/regex-quickstart.php).

+### RegEx "Pairs"

+The plugin is designed to be used with user-defined RegEx Pairs.
+Each RegEx Pair consists of:
+1. A user-defined name / description.
+This is useful for remembering what a RegEx replacement is intended to do.
+2. A regular expression used to match text on the active line.
+This is what the plugin is looking to replace.
+3. "Replacement Text".
+This is the text that will be used to replace any matched regular expressions.
+Note that because the plugin uses the `replace` function, matched groups can be utilized in the replacement text.

 ### Regular Expression Pattern